 Seasonal eating often means eating what is locally harvested and this is good for our bodies, spirit and the environment.

 Historically, seasonal eating was never a question.
 All over the world people instinctually ate foods when nature produced them.
 They would build their meals around foods that were harvested during their peak season and naturally customized their diets to meet the challenges of the different seasons.

-For example, during the winter months when their bodies needed more warmth they would prepare heavier meals with root vegetables and animal products.
-Generally, more animal products were consumed in the fall and winter months when fresh produce was scarce.
+For example, during the winter months when their bodies needed more warmth they would prepare heavier meals with root vegetables and animal proteins.
+Generally, more animal proteins were consumed in the fall and winter months when fresh produce was scarce.
 In the spring, as crops were planted and harvested, people would begin incorporating more fruits and vegetables into their meals, and then in the summer would consume a mostly plant-based diet.
 And the different seasons would also offer different flavors, textures, and aromas – as the saying goes, variety is the spice of life!

 When produce is grown in its preferred season and under appropriate growing conditions it grows to its fullest potential and maintains all of its natural nutrients.

 Produce that is shipped is generally picked prior to ripening so that it doesn’t rot in transit, however fruits and vegetables that are picked prematurely and held for a longer period of time have less nutritional value and flavor.
 Choosing fruits and vegetables during their natural growing season ensures that they are fresh and nutrient dense because produce picked at its peak contains more vitamins, minerals, and antioxidants.